boltops-tools/jack/README.md

 [![Code Climate](https://codeclimate.com/github/tongueroo/jack/badges/gpa.svg)](https://codeclimate.com/github/tongueroo/jack)
 [![Test Coverage](https://codeclimate.com/github/tongueroo/jack/badges/coverage.svg)](https://codeclimate.com/github/tongueroo/jack)

-Jack is a wrapper tool around the eb cli tool that can be use to manage AWS Elastic Beanstalk environments.
+Jack is a wrapper tool around the [aws eb cli3](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html) tool use to manage AWS Elastic Beanstalk, EB, environments.
 It allows you to create environments based on a saved template configuration file, located in the jack/cfg folder of your project.
-It also provides a helpful config command to manage the template configuration.
+The jack/cfg files are the same files that are saved by the `eb config save`, the configs are moved into the jack directory

+It also provides a helpful config command to update the template configuration with a preview of what will be changed.
+Environment config changes can be made live on the Elastic Beanstalk Console.
+So `jack config upload` will first downlaod the current configuration and do a diff comparision on it allowing you to preview your changes before uploading them.

 For things that this tool does not do, it is recommended that you use use the underlying eb tool directly.
 This tool has been tested with the 3.3.2 version of the eb command have that version installed.